ymuichiro/quick_learning_symbol_en/05_mosaic.md

 ### Proof of existence

 Proof of existence by transaction was explained in the previous chapter.
-The transferring instructions created by an account can be left in an indelible record, so that a ledger can be created that is absolutely consistent.
+The transferring instructions created by an account can be left as an indelible record, so that a ledger can be created that is absolutely consistent.
-As a result of the accumulation of 'absolutely indelible transaction instructions' for all accounts, each account can prove its own mosaic ownership.
+As a result of the accumulation of 'absolute, indelible transaction instructions' for all accounts, each account can prove its own mosaic ownership.
 As a result of the accumulation of 'indelible transaction instructions' for all accounts, each account can prove its own mosaic ownership.
 (In this document, possession is defined as "the state of being able to give it up at will".
 Slightly off topic, but the meaning of 'state of being able to give it up at will' may make sense if you look at the fact that ownership is not legally recognised for digital data, at least in Japan yet, and that once you know the data, you cannot prove to others that you have forgotten it of your own will.
 The blockchain allows you to clearly indicate the relinquishment of that data, but I'll leave the details to the legal experts.)

-#### NFT(non fungible token)
+#### NFT (non fungible token)

-By limiting the number of tokens total supply to 1 and setting supplyMutable to false, only one token can be issued that exists.
+By limiting the number of tokens total supply to 1 and setting supplyMutable to false, only one token can be issued and no more can ever exist.

-Mosaic holds the account address it created as an non-tamperable information, so the account's transferring transactions can be used as meta-data.
+Mosaics store information about the account address that issued the mosaic and this data cannot be tampered with.
+Therefore, transactions from the account that issued the mosaic can be treated as metadata.

-Note that there is also a way to register metadata in the mosaic, described in Chapter 7, which can be updated by the multi signature of the registered account and the mosaic issuer.
+Note that there is also a way to register metadata to the mosaic, described in Chapter 7, which can be updated by the multi signature of the registered account and the mosaic issuer.

-There are many ways to realise NFT, an example process overview is given below (please set the nonce and flag information appropriately for execution).
+There are many ways to create NFTs, an example of the process is given below (please set the nonce and flag information appropriately for execution).
 ```js
 supplyMutable = false; //Availability of supply changes
 //Mosaic definition